theislab/IMPA/README.md

 ```
 And the script will be submitted automatically.
 The logs of the run will be saved in the `training_config/logs` folder.

-For other scheduling systems the user may be required to apply minor modifications to the `main.py` file to accept custom configuration files.
+For other scheduling systems, the user may be required to apply minor modifications to the `main.py` file to accept custom configuration files.
 For training with `seml` we redirect the user to the [official page](https://github.com/TUM-DAML/seml) of the package.